erick1-618/shop-manager-system/README.md

 ```
 ./install.sh
 ```
-This will compile the source files and ask your credenctials to connect to postgres database, it will also ask the name of the DB, for create a new one.
-Make sure there's not a databse with the given name.
+This will compile the source files and ask your credentials to connect to postgres database, it will also ask the name of the DB, for create a new one.
+Make sure there's not a database with the given name.

 For running the application in Linux OS: